 4.4.
 Legal dunning procedures

-When a creditor requests payment of a debt or recovery of negotiable instalments from a debtor, they may, if the following requirements are met, apply to a Basic People’s Court that has jurisdiction over orders of payment.
+When a creditor requests the payment of a debt or the recovery of negotiable instalments from a debtor, they may, if the following requirements are met, apply to a primary people’s court that has jurisdiction over orders for payment.

 - No other debt disputes exist between the creditor and the debtor

-- An order of payment can be served on the debtor
+- An order for payment can be served on the debtor

-China is the most credit-averse country with less than 40% of the business-to-business transactions made on credit.
+China is the most credit-averse country with fewer than 40% of the business-to-business transactions made on credit.

-The debtor will, within 15 days after their receipt of the order of payment, clear off their debts or submit to the people’s court their dissent in writing.
-If the debtor has neither dissented from nor complied with the order of payment within 15 days, the creditor may apply to the people’s court for execution.
-The order of payment is effective only when the debtor has failed to submit their dissent in writing within 15 days.
-Once such dissent is submitted, the order of payment will be terminated and the creditor will need to take action.
+The debtor will, within 15 days after their receipt of the order for payment, clear their debt or submit to the people’s court their dissent in writing.
+If the debtor has neither dissented from nor complied with the order for payment within 15 days, the creditor may apply to the people’s court for execution.
+The order for payment is effective only when the debtor has failed to submit their dissent in writing within 15 days.
+Once such dissent is submitted, the order for payment will be terminated and the creditor will need to take further legal action.

 Generally, a civil lawsuit brought against a citizen will be under the jurisdiction of the people’s court in the area where the defendant lives.
 If the place of the defendant’s address is different from that of the defendant’s usual residence, the lawsuit will be under the jurisdiction of the people’s court in the area of the defendant’s habitual residence.

-If a party disagrees with a judgment made by a local people’s court at first instance, the party has the right to lodge an appeal with the immediate superior people’s court within 15 days from the date when the written judgment was served.
+If a party disagrees with a judgment made by a local people’s court of first instance, the party has the right to lodge an appeal with an immediate superior people’s court within 15 days from the date when the written judgment was served.